ryankim8/llmLabv1/README.md

 This is a simple web page for a zoo.
 It has a navigation menu with links to different animal pages, a table listing the animals in the zoo, and a footer with links to the author's work and a Creative Commons license.
 The page also includes some basic CSS styling to make it look a bit nicer.
 ```

-### Example summarize content (markdown-compiler)

 This example shows how the agent cant read the content of files in a folder (ex: README.md) and return a summary

 ```
 $ cd testProjects/markdown-compiler
 $ chat
-chat> /cat README.md
-chat> tell me about this project
+chat> what does this project do
-This be a Markdown to HTML compiler, a simple project that converts Markdown files to HTML.
-It seems to have a basic usage where ye can just run it on a Markdown file, and it'll spit out the HTML version.
-But if ye want some fancy CSS formatting, ye can use the `--add_css` flag.
+This project is a Markdown to HTML compiler.
+It can convert Markdown files to HTML, and also includes an option to add CSS formatting.
+The compiler can be used from the command line, and it supports basic usage as well as the addition of CSS with the --add_css flag.
 ```

-### Example find Python libraries (ebayWebscraper)

 This example shows how the agent can read and output specific details about the project, such as Python libraries